The Thong: Only A Man Could Have Invented It

 No!
 First of all, on the rare occasion that I have donned this “dental floss” type underwear, I have found myself wondering if it’s going to ride up all the way to my G-spot, and not in a pleasurable way.
 I don’t know about you, but I think that particular spot is meant to be touched by something entirely different.
 Furthermore, how can something that is made of about 10% of the required material needed to make a panty catch the daily secretions that emanate from the orifices of the lower body?
 (As you can see, I’m trying to remain professional here).

 Now, turning to the thong as swimsuit.
 I can only say that this seems like an even more unbelievable adaptation of the ancient loincloth.
 Again, we have a man to thank.
 Rudi Gernreich, the mid-1960s fashion creator of the monokini (the first topless swimsuit), is credited with introducing the modern swim thong in 1974.
 Why?
 As far as I’m concerned, the only cheeks that should be visible on a public beach are those on our faces.
-Look, you have to work out 25 hours per day to have a thong-worthy butt.
+Look, you have to work out 25 hours per day and eat like a rabbit (but not procreate like one) to have a thong-worthy butt.
 And, if you don’t have one, you shouldn’t wear a thong.
 Period.
 There’s nothing uglier than dimpled, droopy butt cheeks, except for dimpled, droopy butt cheeks in a thong.